prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 ![MVC](https://github.com/whereismybaymax/AAFCSpringLearning/blob/master/Spring-demo-annotation/Images/2018-09-05%2015_53_37-Spring%20%26%20Hibernate%20for%20Beginners%20_%20Udemy.png)
 - Basically have an incoming request from the browser that will encounter Spring MVC front controller.
-- This will delelate the request to controller code.
+- This will delegate the request to controller code.
 You basically create the model and send the model to the front controller.
 - The controller contains the business logic.
 The controller will pass the model to the view template.
 - The view template is like a html page that will render the response to the browser